NYULibraries/mediacommons-vm/README.md

 Note: *Sites are not ready to see yet.*

-3. SSH into your newly builid Mediacommons VM
+3. SSH into Mediacommons VM

 ```bash
 $ vagrant ssh